Kaushik-Kishor/movie-recommender/README.md

 ## 🚀 Features

-- 📌 Movie selection from a dropdown
+- Movie selection from a dropdown
-- 🎯 Recommends 5 similar movies
+- Recommends 5 similar movies
-- 🖼️ Displays posters using TMDb API
+- 🖼Displays posters using TMDb API
-- 🧠 Uses cosine similarity on vectorized movie data
+- Uses cosine similarity on vectorized movie data
-- 💻 Built with Streamlit for a user-friendly interface
+- Built with Streamlit for a user-friendly interface

----

-## 📁 Project Structure